|Problem: The student rarely generates ideas - or new ideas - in academic or other domains; the student appears to lack creativity.

 Useful experiments for assessment and intervention:

-- If the frequency and/or intensity of the targeted behavior decreases during intervention, then it may be that the problem behavior is related in part to anxiety.
-(See Tutorial on Anxiety.)
+3. If the frequency and/or intensity of the targeted behavior decreases during intervention, then it may be that the problem behavior is related in part to depression and/or limited or uncomfortable peer social interaction.
+(See Tutorial on Peer Relationships.)

-Possible referrals: School psychologist or counselor for anxiety assessment and counseling
+Possible referrals: School psychologist or counselor for psychological and social assessment